UofT-DSI/deep_learning/README.md

 * [Acknowledgements](#acknowledgements)

 ## Description
-This Deep Learning course offers both fundamental understanding and practical skills necessary to develop, implement, test, and validate various deep learning models.
+This Deep Learning module offers both fundamental understanding and practical skills necessary to develop, implement, test, and validate various deep learning models.
 The curriculum delves into the core concepts of Deep Learning, emphasizing its application across diverse domains.
 Students will explore the intricacies of neural networks, backpropagation, and the advanced architectures used in image processing, natural language processing, and more.

 ## Learning Outcomes
-By the end of this Deep Learning course, students will:
+By the end of this Deep Learning module, students will:
 1. Apply principles of neural networks, including architectures like CNNs and RNNs.
 2. Implement deep learning models for tasks in image processing, NLP, and recommendation systems.
 3. Utilize advanced techniques such as sequence-to-sequence models and attention mechanisms.